cvlab-columbia/GenInt/README.md

-# Generative interventions for Causal Learning
+# Generative Interventions for Causal Learning

 Code from the paper [Generative Interventions for Causal Learning](https://arxiv.org/abs/2012.12265).